CBD may be the perfect option for people suffering from autism to explore, according to a preliminary medical study published in Neurology.

-As such, it’s important to know of any federal, state or local laws before buying CBD products to treat autism.
+As such, it’s important to know of any federal, state or local laws before buying CBD products to manage autism.

 The legal issue at hand has become a big quagmire for people with autism.
 On the one hand, all states allow for CBD use if THC concentration is less than 0.3 percent thanks to Farm Bill.